Postdoc in multimodal and multiscale registration for building a transcriptomic atlas of the human brain using machine learning (NIH BRAIN Initiative)

-A postdoctoral position in reconstruction and image analysis of human brain volumes using 3D infrared scanning and machine learning (funded by the NIH) is available for immediate application at the Laboratory for Computational Neuroimaging, Martinos Center for Biomedical Imaging, Massachusetts General Hospital (MGH) and Harvard Medical School.
+A postdoctoral position in Multimodal and multiscale registration for building a transcriptomic atlas of the human brain using machine learning (funded by the NIH BRAIN Initiative) is available for application at the Laboratory for Computational Neuroimaging, Martinos Center for Biomedical Imaging, Massachusetts General Hospital (MGH) and Harvard Medical School.

 Applicants should have: